Become a Trustee

 They safeguard the charity’s assets - both physical assets, including property, and intangible ones, such as its reputation.
 They make sure these are used well and that the charity is run sustainably.
 They ensure that the team are implementing the charity’s strategies and ensuring that the various activities are handled efficiently and appropriately to ensure maximum benefit to our service users, and that we are effectively performing as we should to complete our contractual work.

 The Trustees don’t usually handle the day-to-day running of the charity but delegate this to the staff, led by the Director.
 Instead, they play the role of a ‘critical friend’ to the employees by giving support and by challenging them – in a supportive way - to help them run the charity effectively.
 However, in certain circumstances, Trustees may take hands-on roles too.

 Our Trustee Board aims to meet bi-monthly, although “catch up” meetings may be had more regularly if circumstances require.
-As with many boards, we have sub-committees that focus on particular areas of work or projects – the Marketing, Media and Fundraising Group (MMF Group) is a good example.
+As with many boards, we have sub-committees that focus on particular areas of work or projects.
 Where they have relevant expertise, Trustees may be expected to get involved with one or more sub-committees, as well as having a good understanding of the charity’s work overall.

 Why become a Trustee?

 Being a Trustee can be very rewarding.
 As a Trustee, you have the chance to support and shape the work and strategic direction of the charity, and you can make a significant difference to a cause that matters to you.

 You may choose to get involved with us because your life has been touched by young onset dementia.